mozilla-iam/mozilla-iam/docs/deratcheting-user-flows.md

 * Firefox Accounts returns profile of user to Auth0
     * `email=fulan@example.com`
-* Auth0 creates a new profile for this new Firefox Accounts user
+* Auth0 creates a new profile for this new Firefox accounts user.
+Now that this new profile exists, searches for profiles done after this point in the rules will return this brand new profile.
 * Does the Auth0 profile contain any additional profiles in the `identities` list indicating that the user's Firefox Accounts Auth0 profile is linked to something
     * No, the `identities` list contains only the Firefox Accounts profile
 * Search for all user profiles in Auth0 where `email=fulan@example.com`